patryk-rybak/Traceroute/README.md

 # Traceroute
-Carried out during the Computer Networks course at the University
+Carried out during the Computer Networks course at the University.

 ## Usage
 ```